I Love To Travel: Here’s Why!

 Nor do I, now.

 In a few minutes of meditation, I imagined that the skies of Belgium were not bleak and overcast.
-This courtyard went a long way in having me believe in sunshine.
+This courtyard went a long way in helping me to believe in sunshine.

 I soon learned from the locals, that on a sunny day – of which there are very few in central Europe – the businesses take to the streets.